BowlingX/xsbt-wro4j-plugin/README.md

 This plugin depends on `package` and will then compile all your defined groups for you.
 You also can compile you assets manually if you invoke `wro4j`.

 All assets are written to `target/wro4j/compiled/` by default.
+If you use `xsbt-web-plugin` and package a `war` file, your assets will be available in webapp/compiled/groupName.groupSuffix

 ## License